 - ½ cup sesame seeds

-- In a large bowl, beat the milk, yeast, eggs, butter, and sugar together.
+- In a large bowl, beat the milk, yeast, 2 whole eggs, the separated egg white, butter, and sugar together.

-- Add the flour to the bowl, then sprinkle the salt on top.
+- Add the flour and sprinkle the salt on top.
 Use a spatula to combine all of the ingredients into a very wet, loose dough.
 (The dough might seem a little lumpy, that’s fine.)

 - Cover with plastic wrap and let rise for 45 minutes.

-- Preheat the oven to 375º.
-Line two rimmed sheet pans or cookie sheets with parchment paper.
+- Preheat the oven to 375ºF.
+Grease a muffin top pan or line a baking sheet with parchment paper.

 - Beat the remaining egg yolk with 1 teaspoon of water.
-Brush the tops and sides of the buns with the egg wash, rounding out the edges of the buns by brushing up to the center.
+Brush the tops and sides of the buns with the egg wash, rounding and smoothing out the surface.
 Don’t be concerned with getting the dough perfectly flat on top because they will expand during baking.

 - Bake for 25 to 30 minutes until golden around the edges and on the top, rotating the sheets after 15 minutes.